alexbelgium/hassio-addons/spotweb/DOCS.md

 that there is no easy upgrade path between the two options.

 ## Known issues and limitations

+When configuring the download client (NZB handling), 'addon_62c7908d_nzbget_docker' is automatically filled in as hostname of nzbget.
+You'll have to lookup the correct hostname of your nzbget addon.
+It is usually 'local-nzbget'.

 ## Changelog & Releases